 - Acetylcholine is increased in the frontal lobes during meditation, creating increased levels of focus and attention.

 In other words, meditation increases productivity because it leads the brain into its most productive state.

-So how to you use meditation for creativity?
+So how to you use meditation for productivity?